shamwela/sml-eats/readme.md

 - Edit quantity in the cart and the price automatically updates
 - Remove items in the cart
 - Protected routes
-- Cross Site Scripting (XSS) protection on both frontend and backend and more.

 ## Tech stack